hsnmrd/api-fetcher/README.md

 - We define custom methods `getProduct` and `getProducts` within the `ProductsApi` class to fetch a single product by ID and fetch all products, respectively.
 - These methods utilize the `FetchCreator` class to create fetcher instances, specifying the fetcher function and a unique key for caching purposes.
 - Finally, we create an instance of `ProductsApi` named `apiProduct`, passing the appropriate base URL derived from the environment variable.

+- **Handling Base URL and Headers:** The `apiProduct` constant is created as an instance of the `ProductsApi` class with a base URL derived from the environment variable.
+This approach centralizes the handling of base URLs and headers for every module, making it easier to use the fetcher with micro-services.
+It particularly facilitates integration with micro-services having multiple base URLs.

 This addition provides a practical example of how to define custom methods within the `ProductsApi` class and instantiate it for usage.
 Let me know if you need further clarification!